aiWORKOUTgenerator/fitcopilot-generator/README.md

 2. Configure your workout preferences in the form.
 3. Generate a personalized workout plan.
 4. View and track your workouts in the dashboard.

+For detailed usage instructions, see the [User Documentation](./docs/user/index.md).

+## API

+The plugin provides a RESTful API for generating and managing workouts.
+For details, see the [API Reference](./docs/developer/api/index.md).

 ## License